stijnstijn/snekbot/README.md

 `plugins` folder.
 See `example.py` in that folder for an example.

+The admin command `!reload` (one of the only commands available by default) reloads plugins and can be used to add commands while the bot is running.

 ## User levels
 People are assigned user levels by the bot.
 Everyone has the level `LEVEL_USER` by default.
 There are two other levels